ClickHouse/ClickHouse/docs/en/query_language/alter.md

 ALTER TABLE table_name DETACH PARTITION partition_expr
 ```

-Moves all data for the specified partition to the 'detached' directory (read about setting the partition in a section [How to specify the partition expression](#alter-how-to-specify-part-expr)).
+Moves all data for the specified partition to the 'detached' directory (read about setting the partition in a section [how to specify the partition expression](#alter-how-to-specify-part-expr)).
 The server forgets about the detached partition.
 Example:

 ``` sql
 ALTER TABLE visits DETACH PARTITION 201901